chand1012/ImageCropAPI/README.md

 ## Building the Docker Image.

-If you are trying to run the application on a platform other than a 64-bit Linux system, such as for a Raspberry Pi or ARM server, you can build the Docker image with the following:
+If you are trying to run the application on a platform other than a 64-bit Linux system, such as for a Raspberry Pi or ARM server, you can build the Docker Image with the following:

 ```Bash
 # This is assuming you have Docker installed.